parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 This is one way to craft a very simple (but useful) static website using Metalsmith.
 If you'd like to go further, I'd recommend consulting the [Awesome Metalsmith](https://github.com/metalsmith/awesome-metalsmith) list.

+I personally use and love these plugins :

 If you spot errors or would like to suggest an edit, you can simply [send a pull request on GitHub](https://github.com/parimalsatyal/neustadt.fr-metalsmith/blob/master/src/essays/crafting-a-simple-blog-with-metalsmith.md).
 Or get in touch via email (parimal-at-neustadt-dot-fr).
-Thanks go out to [Metalsmith](https://github.com/metalsmith/metalsmith) and [the community](https://metalsmith.slack.com/) for building and maintaining this beautiful static website generator.
+Thanks go out to [Metalsmith](https://github.com/metalsmith/metalsmith) and [the community](https://metalsmith.slack.com/) for building and maintaining this beautiful static website generator and to [woody](https://github.com/woodyrew) for his tips.